kacperus/cf-metrics/README.md

 - generated JAVA classes size increased by 5% (on average)
 - no manual code instrumentation required
 - easy to deploy and use (single JAR deployed as a ColdFusion patch)

+## Note (compability)
+Unfortunatelly cf-metrics currently do not work with ColdFusion 11 with HotFix 4 or above.

 # How does this work?
 Code Coverage statistics are enabled by deploying a single JAR file into the {cf_fusion.dir}/lib/updates directory of your ColdFusion server as any other Adobe ColdFusion patch file.